casper-network/docs/source/docs/casper/developers/dapps/signer-integration.md

 ## Create Vaults & Accounts

-You can use available JavaScript methods to create new vaults and accounts within the Signer.
-A vault is a wallet that may hold many accounts, whereas an account is an entity with a single public and private key that can interact with the Casper Network.
+You can use the available JavaScript methods to create new vaults and accounts within the Signer.
+A vault is designed to hold many accounts, whereas an account is an entity with a single public and private key that can interact with a Casper network.

 To check if the user has created a vault, read the boolean result of the promissory function :